Painting Weatherboard Homes Melbourne

 We weatherboard painters use premium products, follow strict procedures and industry standards throughout your exterior painting job.
 There really aren’t any step we can miss out in giving you a quality paint job.
 You pay for what you get.

-Pre primed boards will still need to be primed, becuase it an Industry standard.
+Pre primed boards will still need to be primed, because it is an Industry standard.
 Why?
 Due to the pre primed boards only having a LOSP (Light Organic Solvent Preservative) on them.
 It’s used to protect the boards in transit and storage only.

 A proper primer is a preparatory coating put on materials before painting.
 Priming ensures better adhesion of paint to the surface, increases paint durability, and provides additional protection for the material being painted.